-By offering insight into your energy bills, a smart meter could potentially save you money on your energy bills.
+Perhaps the biggest benefits of smart meters is that they can help you to save you money on your energy bills.
 Seeing your usage as it happens allows you to make changes on the fly, so you can adjust how much gas and electricity you’re using before you’re surprised by an increased bill.
-It is estimated that smart meter users save up to 20% on their bills compared to non-users.

-With an improved look into your energy usage, you’ll also be able to reduce your carbon footprint, helping the planet and saving you money at the same time.
+One of the other big advantages of smart meters is that they give you an improved look into your energy usage which can help you reduce your carbon footprint.
+You’ll be helping the planet and saving money at the same time.